NunuMarie3000/Can-of-Books-Frontend/README.md

-9/02/22 6:24pm - User can create new books and the the application automatically rerenders the carousel with new book 9/03/22 4:00pm - User can delete books and the application automatically rerenders the carousel without deleted book 9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished
+9/02/22 6:24pm - User can create new books and the the application automatically rerenders the carousel with new book 9/03/22 4:00pm - User can delete books and the application automatically rerenders the carousel without deleted book 9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished 9/06/22 10:33am - User can update their books, the application automatically updates the carousel with updated information

 ## Estimates